180D-FW-2024/Team4/README.md

 ## Necessary folders for installation
 ### 1) RPI Main Server
-Access the subfolder RPI_Main_Sever and read its README.md
+Access the subfolder RPI_Main_Sever

 ### 2) IMU and Stepcounter
-Access the subfolder IMU-Fall%Step (FINAL) and read its README.md
+Access the subfolder IMU-Fall%Step (FINAL)

 ### 3) Speech Processor
-Access the subfolder Speech Processor (FINAL) and read its README.md
+Access the subfolder Speech Processor (FINAL)

 ### 4) Autonmous Rover
-Access the subfolder Rover(FINAL_) and read its README.md
+Access the subfolder Rover(FINAL)

 ## Where to find instructions for each Unit (Total of 4 subfolders)